 A few things can happen from here:

-The hero's mom is an Action Mom herself, knows who the Big Bad is, and all heck is about to break loose.
+- The hero's mom is an Action Mom herself, knows who the Big Bad is, and all hell is about to break loose.

 Thobari: I can't take this...It's just getting worse and worse...